January – March, 2026

 Rio Gallegos Sea Trout

 THE WORLD'S LARGEST SEA TROUT — sea-run browns — are found in the far reaches of South America's Patagonia region.
 Among the most renowned of these rivers is Argentina's Rio Gallegos.
 An angler's paradise, the Gallegos features broad, generally shallow pools that reward good casts and an actively presented fly.
 Not only does the river host a strong run of sea trout averaging 6 to 15 pounds, with the occasional larger fish in the mix, it also offers a robust population of resident browns ...
-In association with our friends at Salmon Junkies we are excited to return the Gallegos in 2024.
+In association with our friends at Salmon Junkies we are excited to have booking access to this great river.

 Target river: Rio Gallegos